Multitask diffusion adaptation over asynchronous networks: Multitask diffusion LMS over asynchronous networks

 To model the asynchronous behavior over networks, we follow the same procedure developed in \cite{SayedPart1} since the model presented in that work allows us to cover many situations of practical interest.
 Specifically, we replace each deterministic step-size $\mu_k$ by a random process $\mu_k(i)$, and model uncertainties in the links by using \textit{random} combination coefficients $\{a_{\ell k}(i)\}$ and \textit{random} regularization factors $\{\rho_{k\ell}(i)\}$.
 In other words, we modify the multitask diffusion strategy \eqref{synchronous_ATC} to the following form:

 where $\N_{k}(i)$ is also now random and denotes the random neighborhood of agent $k$ at time instant $i$.
-The composition of each cluster is assumed to be known a-priori and does not change over time.
+The composition of each cluster is assumed to be known a priori and does not change over time.
+When dealing with multitask networks, compared to single-task networks~\cite{SayedPart1}, a second source of uncertainty comes from links transmitting data between clusters.
+Indeed, data transmitted over intra-cluster links are used to reach a consensus while data transmitted over inter-cluster links are used to promote relationships between tasks.
 In a manner similar to \cite{SayedPart1}, the asynchronous network model is assumed to satisfy the following conditions: \begin{itemize} \item\emph{Conditions on the step-size parameters:} At each time instant $i$, the step-size at node $k$ is a bounded nonnegative random variable $\mu_k(i)\in[0,\mu_{\max,k}]$.
 These step-sizes are collected into the random matrix $\bM(i)\triangleq\text{diag}\{\mu_1(i),\ldots,\mu_N(i)\}$.
 We assume that $\{\bM(i), i\geq 0\}$ is a weakly stationary random process with mean $\meanM$ and Kronecker-covariance matrix $\bC_M$ of size $N^2\times N^2$ defined as

 with $\otimes$ denoting the Kronecker product.

 \item\emph{Conditions on the combination coefficients:} The random coefficients $\{a_{\ell k}(i)\}$ used to scale the estimates $\{\bpsi_\ell(i+1)\}$ that are being received by node $k$ from its cluster neighbors $\ell\in\N_{k}(i)\cap \C(k)$ satisfy the following constraints at each iteration $i$: